Certora/Documentation/docs/user-guide/parametric.rst

 General
 -------
 A :term:`parametric rule` is a rule that uses a :cvl:`method f` parameter.
-Such a rule will be tested against all possible methods :cvl:`f`.
+Such a rule will be tested against all possible methods :cvl:`f`, including methods from other contracts in the :term:`scene`.
 It is possible to limit the methods tested, see :ref:`parametric-rules`.

 Parametric rules can be used to verify properties of the changes in storage values.
 The template for such checks is: